dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - Introduce `StateHasChanged` with the context about background processing
 - introduce `@implements` - implementing an interfact
 - introduce `Dispose` as the counterpart to `OnInitialized`
-- introduce `IUriHelper` and programmatic navigation
+- introduce `NavigationManager` and programmatic navigation

 ## 04 Refactor state management